 First, let’s talk about the basics.

-Spider veins are small, damaged veins that can appear close to the surface of the skin.
-They are typically red, purple, or blue and can be found on various parts of the body.
-These veins most commonly appear on the legs, thighs, or facial area.
+Spider veins are small, damaged veins that can appear close to the skin’s surface.
+They are typically small purple, red, or blue veins that appear on various parts of the body.
+Most commonly, spider veins appear on the legs, thighs, or face.

 What Causes Spider Veins?

 Spider veins are common, affecting over 50% of adults.
-Fortunately, spider veins are harmless from a health standpoint.
-There are several risk factors that contribute to a higher chance of one developing spider veins.
+Several risk factors contribute to a higher chance of one developing spider veins.

 - Genetics – If you have a family history of spider veins, you will have a higher chance of developing spider veins.

-- Age – We are more likely to develop spider veins as we get older.
+- Age – We are more likely to develop spider veins as we age.

-- Trauma, Wear and Tear – Local trauma to an area may result in subsequent spider vein formation.
-Long-term use of topical steroids (cortisol, etc.) applied to the same area over the years will increase spider vein formation.
-Suntanning or excessive sun-exposure over the years can increase the development of spider veins.
+- Trauma, Wear, and Tear – Local trauma to an area may result in subsequent spider vein formation.
+Long-term use of topical steroids (cortisol, etc.) applied to the same place over the years will increase spider vein formation.
+Suntanning or excessive sun exposure over the years can increase the development of spider veins.

 Spider Veins Location